cybroslabs/ouro-api-shared/gen/markdown/service-bulks-apiservice.md

 ## ListBulks

-Retrieves the list of bulks.
-The list of bulks is paginated.
-The page size is defined in the request.
-The page number is 0-based.
+Retrieves a pagianted list of bulks based on the specified criteria.
+The page size and page number (zero-based) are defined in the request.
- The list contains both the proxy bulks and the regular bulks.
+ The list contains both proxy and regular bulks.

 ```proto
 ListBulks(io.clbs.openhes.models.common.ListSelector) returns (io.clbs.openhes.models.acquisition.ListOfBulk)